Exchange Shoppers Can Get Fit in Style with Garmin Sweepstakes

+Honorably discharged Veterans who have verified their eligibility to shop the Exchange online can also enter the sweepstakes.
+Veterans can find out more on the Exchange’s community Hub page at https://bit.ly/Vets4Life.

+No purchase is necessary to enter or win.
+Winners will be selected in a random drawing on Friday, July 17.

-Army & Air Force Exchange shoppers can look and feel their best with great prizes from the Garmin sweepstakes.
-Enter through July 9 at www.ShopyMyExchange.com/sweepstakes.
-Read more here: https://wp.me/p9Q7PG-1o4
+Facebook-friendly version: Army & Air Force Exchange shoppers can look and feel their best with great prizes from the Garmin sweepstakes.
+Enter through July 9 at www.ShopMyExchange.com/sweepstakes.
+Read more here: https://wp.me/p9Q7PG-1o4.

 |Date Taken: